(Photo credit: Andrew Stutesman/Unsplash)

 “The single most important influence on a campaign’s success is the scale and range of popular participation.
 The larger and more diverse the campaign’s base of participants, the more likely it is to succeed.
 Mass participation seriously disrupts the status quo; makes continued repression impossible to sustain; prompts defections from its opponent’s institutions and supporters… and constrains the power holder’s options.” (pg.
 83)

 Having a passionate yet poorly supported movement allows lawmakers to more easily ignore demands for change because they regard individuals within the movement as unrepresentative of the broader public.
 When groups are labelled “radical” or “fringe”—and lack large-scale support—they can be easily dismissed regardless of the causes for which they advocate.
-This can be seen in the North American drug liberation movement, which views illegal drug use as an issue of bodily autonomy.
+This can be seen in North America’s drug liberation movement, which views illegal drug use as an issue of bodily autonomy.
 Many individuals within this movement want currently illegal substances like heroin more readily available to adults who desire it as a means of bodily pleasure and liken it to consuming alcohol.
 This view is largely rejected by mainstream society and the majority of doctors, legal professionals, and law enforcement.
 Because of this, strident calls for drug policy reform in the form of legal regulation and legalization of currently illegal drugs like cocaine and heroin have been consistently ignored by most politicians.

 This speaks also to the importance of appealing to and persuading the general public; and from a communications standpoint, it underscores the need for crafting campaign messages based on the audience’s values rather than your own in service of that persuasion.
 For activists on both ends of the political spectrum, this means moderating messaging to appeal to the broader public.
 But this is often unpalatable to them and rejected as a strategic direction.
 For this reason, campaigns rooted in extreme activism (e.g., abolishing the police and prisons) will likely never gain the mass support needed to realize movement goals; and on a communications and persuasion front, such activists can therefore be considered authors of their own failure.
-Winning broad-based support through moderate messaging is critical to success, but this option is often taken off the table.
+Winning broad-based support through moderate messaging is critical to success, but this option is often off the table.

 As social scientists and researchers have concluded, communicating based on the values of one’s audience rather than internal values is more effective at changing hearts and minds.